redhat-na-ssa/flyingthings/docs/WORKSHOP.md

 ![alt text](images/fastapi.png "FastAPI")

 All of the endpoints are listed here with some basic documentation and the ability to actually send and receive data.
 This comes in handy as you don’t need to bother with a client that supports POST requests when you need to do simple testing.
 So let’s do a quick test.

 ## Testing the model

 1. Expand the Detect function and click `Try It Out` to activate the panel.
 2. Now we can pick an image file to upload and have our model make a prediction.
 Let’s pick something good.
 [![Something Good](https://raw.githubusercontent.com/redhat-na-ssa/flyingthings/main/docs/images/FunCakes-recept-delicious-donuts-website-1-960x720-c-default.jpeg)](![image_url](https://raw.githubusercontent.com/redhat-na-ssa/flyingthings/main/docs/images/FunCakes-recept-delicious-donuts-website-1-960x720-c-default.jpeg) "Download image")
-3. Downlad the above image and use the Swagger interface to send it to our model.
+3. Download the above image and use the Swagger interface to send it to our model.
 4. Perfect!
 In the output we see our model has predicted 20 donuts in our image.
 5. There’s also an endpoint to show the image marked up with bounding boxes and confidence scores, so let’s try that one.

 - From the output copy the name of the file Navigate to `/uploads/get/image/{fname}` and enter the name from the previous output `FunCakes-recept-delicious-donuts-website-1-1000x750.jpg`

 6. And, yes.
 We see 20 predictably delicious donuts.

 ![alt text](images/mmmm-donuts.png "mmmm donuts")

 ## Workshop Use Case 1

-Using an existing model is a great way to jumpstart a project as you can use fine tuning or re-training to adapt it to your needs.
+Using an existing model is a great way to jump start a project as you can use fine tuning or re-training to adapt it to your needs.
 Let's say we need to detect airplanes and helicopters.
-We'll see how well the pretrained model does.
+We'll see how well the pre-trained model does.

 1. Go back to our `model-yolo` app.
 2. Download the following images for input.

 - [Download Plane Image](https://raw.githubusercontent.com/redhat-na-ssa/flyingthings/main/docs/images/f16.jpeg)
 - [Download Heli Image](https://raw.githubusercontent.com/redhat-na-ssa/flyingthings/main/docs/images/heli01.jpg)

 3. Test each of the images with the Swagger interface and see how well it detects each by the confidence score in the bounding box image.

 So we see it can detect the airplane fairly well but totally misses the helicopter classification.

 ### Overview

 We’re going to make a custom model that can detect helicopters and airplanes.
 For this model, I’ve downloaded hundreds of images of planes and helicopters from Kaggle and already created annotations for the set.
 You will see it in the `flyingthings-yolo.zip` file in the bucket.
 Download this file to your workstation.

-### NOTE: this portion will be demonstrated by the workshop lead.
+### NOTE: this portion will be demonstrated by the workshop lead

 We'll see how we can train the default Yolov8 model to detect custom classes.

 ## Workshop Use Case 2

 ### Overview

-Now that we know that a pretrained model can be adapted for custom classifications, let's introduce a completely new dataset.
+Now that we know that a pre-trained model can be adapted for custom classifications, let's introduce a completely new dataset.

-- Our scenareo: detect individual automobiles from a set of HO Scale miniatures.
+- Our scenario: detect individual automobiles from a set of HO Scale miniatures.

 ## Labeling our data

 Let's take a look at the apps.
 We do this by navigating to "Topology" on the left menu.
 If the project selector at the top of the page is not set to your username click and select it from the list.

-- Find the icon for `label-studio` and click on the callout arrow on the upper right of the icon.
+- Find the icon for `label-studio` and click on the call-out arrow on the upper right of the icon.
 This should launch label-studio.
 ![alt text](images/label-stud-log.png "Label Studio")
-- Log in with user1@example.com password1
+- Log in with <user1@example.com> password1
 You should see only one project.

 ![alt text](images/label-stud-proj.png "Label Studio Project")

 - Click on that project to show all assets.
 ![alt text](images/label-stud-tasks.png "Label Studio Tasks")
 - click on an image to see the classes and bounding boxes